Wappsto/javascript-wappsto-wapp/README.md

 let allReadOnlyNetworks = await Wappsto.Network.findAllByName('Network name', true);
 ```

-To request access to a device with a spefict name, use `findByName`.
+To request access to a device with a specific name, use `findByName`.

 ```javascript
 let oneDevice = await Wappsto.Device.findByName('Device name');